Materialized Views

 Example 2: IoT Sensor Readings

-Process time-series sensor data:
+Process time-series sensor data with nested structures:

 Query example:

-SELECT DATE_TRUNC('hour', reading_time) as hour, device_id, AVG(value) as avg_value, MIN(value) as min_value, MAX(value) as max_value, COUNT(*) as reading_count FROM read_parquet('s3://bucket/prefix/views/sensor-readings/dt=2025-01-20/sensor_type=temperature/seg=*/part-*.parquet') GROUP BY hour, device_id ORDER BY hour DESC, device_id;
+SELECT DATE_TRUNC('hour', timestamp) as hour, sensor_id, AVG(temperature) as avg_temp, MIN(temperature) as min_temp, MAX(temperature) as max_temp, COUNT(*) as reading_count FROM read_parquet('s3://bucket/prefix/views/iot_sensor_readings/dt=2025-01-20/seg=*/part-*.parquet') GROUP BY hour, sensor_id ORDER BY hour DESC, sensor_id;

 Example 3: Application Logs